Sole and frog conditioner

-Sole Paint suppresses microbial invasion on the underside of a horse’s foot.
-The powerful active ingredients disinfect the underside of the foot, toughen the hoof and support the natural growth of healthy frog tissue.
+Sole Paint thoroughly cleanses the underside of a horse’s foot.
+The powerful active ingredients work on the underside of the foot, toughen the hoof and support the natural growth of healthy frog tissue.

 Sole Paint is a thick liquid that can be painted on for convenience and excellent coverage.
 Its thick consistency helps it penetrate into the deeper grooves of the foot.

-Sole Paint is recommended for stubborn foot odour and discolouration.
+Sole Paint is recommended for stubborn foot odour and discolouration, it also helps toughen weak horn tissues.

 All of the ingredients in Sole Paint are natural and have been chosen to aid the condition of the sole and frog or improve the consistency of the product.